tvqqq/tvqhub/wp-content/plugins/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 13.0 =
+Release Date: February 4th, 2020

+Today, we’re releasing Yoast SEO 13.0.
+This release is one in a series of releases focusing on improving our code and fixing issues — most of them behind the scenes.
+Read more about those changes in [our 13.0 release post](https://yoa.st/release-13-0)!

+Enhancements:

+* Hides the Facebook settings when Open Graph is disabled.
+* Adds a success state to the paginated comments Health Check.
+This means the paginated comments check will also be shown when the paginated comments are set up correctly.

 = 12.9.1 =
 Release Date: January 21st, 2020